FC Margveti 2006: Stadium

-Due to unavailability of a football ground in the city, the club hires a pitch in the town of Kharagauli, situated in 22 km from Zestaponi, for their official matches.
+Due to unavailability of a football ground in the city, the club was using a pitch in the town of Kharagauli, situated in 22 km from Zestaponi, for their official matches in the early 2020s.
 The construction of a municipal stadium, which was repeatedly announced, is yet to commence.

+Margveti 2006 returned to their hometown in 2026.

 City derby

 Relations with FC Zestaponi can hardly be described as easy.
 In 2015, a media row erupted after Ilia Kokaia, the owner of the latter, slammed Margveti 2006 for cronyism and unfair privileges, and suggested that the local authorities were deliberately seeking to sink FC Zestaponi at the expense of this municipal club.
 Margveti hit out at him by dismissing all the allegations.

 During the 2018, 2019 and 2021 seasons these two clubs played in the same division.
 Initially Margveti won two games (1–0 and 2–0), but then lost next seven matches in a row with a 4–35 aggregate goal difference.